Autopsy picture of John McBean

 The Autopsy Reports typically read as if the bodies had been found under a cabbage leaf.
 "The body is presented to the City Morgue in a black body bag …" is a typical opening for an Autopsy Report.
 And the Autopsy Reports typically describe dismembered and pulped bodies without expressing any curiosity about the conditions that could have produced the phenomena being described.
 Let us take a look:

-The remains of one of David and Rachel Koresh's children, one-year-old Bobbie Lane Howell Koresh, were divided between two locations, approximately two feet apart, and given the numbers Mt.
-Carmel Doe 67-5 and Mt.
-Carmel Doe 69.
+The remains of one of David and Rachel Koresh's children, one-year-old Bobbie Lane Howell Koresh, were divided between two locations, approximately two feet apart, and given the numbers MC Doe 67-5 and MC Doe 69.
 The remains were collected on April 27-29.

-Mt.
-Carmel Doe 69 was "presented to the County Morgue secured in a blue body bag …" and consisted of a nearly complete skull and jaw (the jaw had to be reconstructed), wavy medium brown hair, and a partial torso.
-Those remains were autopsied on 30 April by Stephen L. Puttoff and Gary L. Sisler, both deputy medical examiners.
+MC Doe 69 was "presented to the County Morgue secured in a blue body bag …" and consisted of a nearly complete skull and jaw (the jaw had to be reconstructed), wavy medium brown hair, and a partial torso.
+Those remains were autopsied on 30 April by Stephen L. Putthoff and Gary L. Sisler, both deputy medical examiners.
 They decided that the child died of smoke and carbon monoxide inhalation, and they mention that the skull was damaged by an explosion.

 What explosion?
-Neither the Treasury Report nor the DoJ Report mentions an "explosion" in or near the concrete room.
-Wouldn't you think that anomaly would interest an anthropologist?
-Isn't the ATF particularly interested in bombs and such?
+Neither the Treasury Report nor the Dept. Of Justice Report mentions an "explosion" in or near the concrete room.

 Perhaps the "explosion" was caused by a soldier who fired projectiles into the concrete room after the fire burned out?
 The video segments which captured this scene are included in The Big Lie Continues, a video by Linda Thompson (cached), approximately one hour 24 minutes from the beginning.

-The remains called Doe 61 are "presented to the County Morgue secured in a black body bag …" The head is absent and the ribcage is charred.
-"The extremities are charred and partially absent and there is shearing injury and secondary burning of the left pelvis and femoral head; the distal leg is contained within clothing."
-(Emphasis added.)
+MC Doe 61 is "presented to the County Morgue secured in a black body bag …" The head is absent and the ribcage is charred.
+"The extremities are charred and partially absent and there is shearing injury and secondary burning of the left pelvis and femoral head; the distal leg is contained within clothing" (emphasis added).
 The accompanying diagram shows the left hip and thigh missing, but the calf present.

 The Autopsy Report says, "Clothing items present include black Nike leather athletic shoes, purple socks, burned denim jeans …" If the corpse was clothed in the jeans when the shearing injury occurred, the jeans would have been sheared in the hip area.
 In that case, we would have to assume one shearing injury to the hip (which separated it from the victim in the jeans) and another shearing injury just above the calf that was found "contained within clothing."
-But where are the missing hip and thigh?
+But what agency could remove the hip and thigh and leave the jeans intact, holding the lower leg?

 Had the body been dismembered in the concrete room, the persons recovering the bodies would have eventually come across that left hip and thigh.
 The whole body would have eventually been assembled.
 But according to the Autopsy Report, this did not happen.